-A root canal is indicated when the nerve tissue inside your tooth dies or is dying, and the area around the root of the tooth thus becomes infected, inflamed, and sometimes swollen..
+A root canal is the natural cavity in the center of the tooth.
+Within this cavity, there is a group of nerves and soft tissues.
+A root canal is indicated when the nerve tissue inside your tooth dies or is dying, and the area around the root of the tooth becomes infected, inflamed, and sometimes swollen..

 The two options for treating an infected pulp as described above are either root canal therapy to save the tooth, or an extraction to remove the tooth.
 Root canal therapy is the ideal treatment to maintain the ability to function properly with that tooth and to preserve the bone around it.
 Extracting the tooth will lead to bone loss, shifting of other teeth, poor function, and poor esthetics.

-The most common symptoms of an infected pulp are:
+The most common symptoms of a tooth infection or abscessed tooth are: